Rilpivirine (By mouth)

 - Dark urine or pale stools, nausea, vomiting, loss of appetite, stomach pain, yellow skin or eyes

-- Fever, skin rash, swollen glands in your armpits, neck, or groin, mouth sores, redness or swelling around your eye
+- Fever, swollen glands in your armpits, neck, or groin, mouth sores, redness or swelling around your eye

 If you notice these less serious side effects, talk with your doctor: